Skip to content

 • Everything should be consistent throughout: spacing, captions under photos, pull-quotes, everything

-Don’t mix it up to be “creative”—the ones who will be mixed up will be your readers.
+Don’t mix it up to be “creative.”
+That will only confuse some readers.

 Why ruin someone else’s work?
 Why waste your client’s money?